Rice vs. Southern Miss NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Southern Miss' games have gone over 45 points in only one opportunity this season.
+- Southern Miss has combined with its opponents to score more than 44.5 points in one game this season.

-- The 72.3 points per game these two squads have surrendered to opponents this season are 27.3 more than the 45 total in this contest.
+- This contest's total is 27.8 points lower than the 72.3 these two squads combine to give up per game in 2021.

-- The average total in Owls games this season is 51.8, 6.8 points more than Saturday's total of 45.
+- The Owls and their opponents have scored an average of 51.8 points per game in 2021, 7.3 more than Saturday's total.

-- The 45-point total for this game is 7.9 points below the 52.9 points per game average total in Golden Eagles games this season.
+- The 44.5-point total for this game is 8.4 points below the 52.9 points per game average total in Golden Eagles games this season.

 Rice Stats and Trends